Harold Cottam: Later life

 Cottam continued to work as a shipboard wireless operator on various ships until 1922, when he married Elsie Jean Shepperson and took a job as a sales representative of the Mini Max Fire Extinguisher company.

 Cottam and his wife had four children, William, Jean, Sybil and Angus.
 Angus died in the late 1960s.

 Cottam retired and, in 1958, moved to Lowdham, Nottinghamshire, where he died in 1984.
+His remains were cremated at Wilford Hill Crematorium in Nottingham, and his ashes were scattered in the garden of rest.